View Marjorie Price's Obituary on scrantontimes.com and share memories

 While residing in Scranton, Marjorie was a member of Covenant Presbyterian Church.
 She previously had a longtime association with Trinity Congregational Church, where she volunteered with a number of church activities.

-Surviving are daughters, Lisa J. Price, New York City; Dr. Barbara E. Price, Morristown, N.J.; and a son, attorney Stephen H. Price and his wife, Jane Anderson Price, Wernersville, Pa.; four grandchildren, Abigail Stevenson; Morgan, Emma and Gwyneth Price; nephew, Paul Braida; longtime family friend, James Earley; and devoted assistant, Debbie Jones.
+Surviving are daughters, Lisa J. Price, New York City; Dr. Barbara E. Price, Morristown, N.J.; son, Attorney Stephen H. Price and his wife, Jane Anderson Price, Wernersville, Pa.; four grandchildren, Abigail Stevenson; Morgan, Emma and Gwyneth Price; nephew, Paul Braida; longtime family friend, James Earley; and devoted assistant, Debbie Jones.

 She was also preceded in death by her son, John D. Price.